List of crewed Mars mission plans: Mars Base Camp (2016)

 Mars Base Camp is a US spacecraft concept that proposes to send astronauts to Mars orbit as early as 2028.
 The vehicle concept, developed by Lockheed Martin, would use both future and heritage technology, as well as the Orion spacecraft built by NASA.

 Deep Space Transport (2017)

 The Deep Space Transport (DST), also called Mars Transit Vehicle, is a crewed interplanetary spacecraft concept by NASA to support science exploration missions to Mars of up to 1,000 days.
 It would be composed of two elements - an Orion capsule and a propelled habitation module.
 As of April 2018, the DST is still a concept to be studied, and NASA has not officially proposed the project in an annual U.S. federal government budget cycle.

 The DST vehicle would depart and return from the Lunar Gateway to be serviced and reused for a new Mars mission.

-Tianwen series (2020)
+Strategic Analysis Cycle 2021 (2022)

-On April 24, 2020, the Chinese planetary exploration mission was named "Tianwen series", the first Mars exploration mission was named "Tianwen-1", and the subsequent planetary missions were numbered in turn.
+In 2022, NASA's Strategic Analysis Cycle 2021 proposed a mission architecture based around the Artemis spacecraft.
+The landing would take place in 2039.
+Of the 4-person crew, two would land on the surface for 30 sols, and two remain in orbit in the DST.